run meeg time generalization mcc¶

 % take data from the k-th participant and store

-% in a varibale ds_time_gen
+% in a variable ds_time_gen

 % change 'train_time' and 'test_time' from being sample dimensions